Compiling Large Multi-Modal Requirement Documents into Runnable Software Systems: From an Agentic Test-Driven Perspective: Evaluation

 \subsubsection{Experiment Design}

-In this experiment, we adopt the same settings as in Section~\ref{sec:benchmark}.
-We compare three ablated variants of \tool: (1) \emph{w.o.
+In this experiment, we adopted the settings described in Section \ref{sec:benchmark} and \ref{sec:evaluation_setup}.
+On the web benchmark, we compared three ablated variants of \tool: (1) \emph{w.o.
 DFS strategy}, where \tool designs and implements requirement nodes in an arbitrary order; (2) \emph{w.o.
 Test}, where no test suites $\mathcal{T}$ are generated for interfaces during the top-down phase; and (3) \emph{w.o.
-Traceability}, where code provenance $\mathcal{M}$ is not recorded during the bottom-up phase.
+Traceability}, where code provenance $\mathcal{M}$ is not recorded during the bottom-up phase. \metareviewlabel{1.7}\metareview{On the Android app benchmark, AppForge, we compared the performance on fully and partially described requirements (see Section \ref{sec:benchmark}). } We used the same performance metrics as in RQ1 (Section \ref{sec:rq1}).